amygreene/WordPress/wp-content/plugins/wp-postratings/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 1.74 =
+*  check_rated_username() should be using $user_ID.
+Props Artem Gordinsky.

+= Version 1.73 =
+* Add Stars Flat (PNG) Icons.
+Props hebaf.
+* Change Schema From http://schema.org/Product To http://schema.org/Article

+= Version 1.72 (11-07-2013) =
+* Fixed not logging ratings
+* Fixed sorting of ratings logs

+= Version 1.71 (10-07-2013) =
+* Fixed "unable to delete logs/data"

+= Version 1.70 (01-07-2013) =
+* Add rate_post action for other plugins to use.
+Props paulgibbs.
+* Prevent direct access to PHP files to avoid PHP errors.
+Props paulgibbs.
+* Fixes for PHP Notices.
+Props paulgibbs.
+* Improvements.
+Props paulgibbs.
+  * Better and safer handling of input variables
+  * Removed some manual SQL in favour of WP's API.
+  * Audited the rest of the SQL to make sure it was safe.
+  * Removed unneeded switch() block, and decreased the line indentation for better readability :)
+  * Use $wpdb->prepare() for SQL statements in wp-postratings.php
+* esc_attr().
+Props felipedjinn.

+= Version 1.65 (19-04-2013) =
+* Fixed "Creating default object from empty value"
+* Added Text Domain To Plugin
+* Added Tested To 3.5

+= Version 1.64 (17-12-2012) =
+* Add "Ratings" Column To Manage Pages In WP-Admin
+* Add Sortable "Ratings" Column To Manage Posts/Pages In WP-Admin

 = Version 1.63 (21-05-2012) =
 * NEW: Move AJAX Request to wp-admin/admin-ajax.php